 Specialty specific guidance for CESR in Anaesthetics

-As a result, the 2021 Anaesthetics curriculum is outcomes-based, meaning that trainees will be assessed against the fundamental capabilities required of consultants in the working week.
-These include the general skills which all doctors need to have (the GMC’s Generic Professional Capabilities) as well as those needed to carry out all the specific day to day tasks undertaken by a consultant anaesthetist (Curriculum Domains).
+As a result, the 2021 Anaesthetics curricula are outcomes based.
+This means trainees will be assessed against the fundamental capabilities required of consultants in the working week.
+These include the general skills which all doctors need to have as well as those needed to carry out all the specific day to day tasks undertaken by a consultant anaesthetist (Curriculum Domains).